 Serious hazards: hazards in confined spaces that have the ability to incapacitate entrants and prevent their ability to self-rescue.
-Examples include oxygen concentrations below 19.5%, toxic exposures that are high enough to incapacitate or disorient entrants, flammable vapors, fall hazards >6 feet, dangerous internal configuration, engulfment, and similar hazards.
+Examples include oxygen concentrations below 19.5%, toxic

 - 1. Responsible Individuals have the following responsibilities: - 1.
 Enforcing compliance with the Confined Space Entry program and taking disciplinary actions in accordance with collective bargaining agreement procedures, if any. - 2.
 Ensuring all permit-required confined spaces are identified and included in this program. - 2.
 Supervisors are responsible for: - 1.
-Coordinating with the Assistant Director for Environmental Health & Safety (EHS to ensure employees attend confined space training.

-- 2. Enforcing compliance with safe work procedures or guidelines related to confined space entry. - 3.
+Coordinating with the Assistant Director for Environmental Health & Safety (EHS to ensure employees attend confined space training. - 2.
+Enforcing compliance with safe work procedures or guidelines related to confined space entry. - 3.
 Employees are responsible for: - 1.
 Complying with the policy: attending training and following required procedures for confined space entry. - 2.
-Notifying their Supervisor of safety issues pertaining to confined spaces. - 4.
-The Assistant Director for Environmental Health and Safety (EHS) is responsible for: - 1.
-Implementing the Confined Space Entry policy. - 2.
+Notifying their Supervisor of safety issues pertaining to confined spaces.

+4. The Assistant Director for Environmental Health and Safety (EHS) is responsible for:

+- 1. Implementing the Confined Space Entry policy. - 2.
 Reviewing the policy annually and updating it as needed. - 3.
 Providing training, technical assistance, and clarification of the policy. - 4.
 Evaluating confined spaces and maintaining the confined space inventory. - 5.
 The Project Manager is a University employee who directs contractor activities.
 The Project Manager is responsible for: - Informing the Contractor of the University's Confined Space Entry policy, any PRCS in which entry must be performed, the PRCS's identified hazards, and any precautions that will be taken by the University employees in the area of the PRCS.
-Appendix A p=sharing) must be completed by the Contractor and submitted to EHS.

-(Contractor Acknowledgement)
+Appendix A (Contractor Acknowledgement)